LABSS/PeerReviewGPS/README.md

 # How to use it

-SETUP button — sets up the model by creating the agents.
+SETUP button â€” sets up the model by creating the agents.

-GO button — runs the model
+GO button â€” runs the model

 GO-ONCE - runs one step of the simulation